 19. One Pan Braised Cabbage with Rice

-This one pan braised cabbage with rice features juicy chicken breasts or thighs, tomatoes, and spices braised to tender perfection.
-Perfect for weeknight dinners and meal prep and one of those classic, no-frills Ukrainian recipes.
+This one pan braised cabbage with rice features juicy chicken, tomatoes, and spices braised to tender perfection.
+It’s perfect for weeknight dinners and meal prep and is another one of those classic, no-frills Ukrainian recipes.

 20. Traditional Cabbage Rolls

-Cabbage rolls, aka holubtsi, are an essential Ukrainian party food.
+Ukrainian cabbage rolls, aka holubtsi, are an essential Ukrainian food.
 They feature boiled cabbage leaves stuffed with a savory ground meat mixture and topped with a rice tomato sauce.
-Baked to perfection and topped with sour cream, they are pure comfort in a forkful.
+Before you dig in, make sure to top them with sour cream!

 21. Cabbage Soup Recipe

 This cabbage soup is a low-calorie, warm bowl of goodness.
-Featuring bone-in meat, veggies, and potatoes, it’s one of those Ukrainian recipes that never gets old and is best made in a Dutch oven.
+It features bone-in meat, veggies, and potatoes, making it one of those Ukrainian recipes that never gets old.
+I find it best made it a Dutch oven like this one!

 More Tasty Recipes from Ukraine